Welcome to Year 3

 Year 3 Curriculum map

-Every week we are currently awarding one child from each class a "Star of the Week" award.
+Every week we award one child from each class with a ‘Star of the Week’ award to children who demonstrate the school values.
 We also celebrate their achievements in assembly and a certificate will be sent home to show parents/carers.
-The Star of the Week award is given to children who demonstrate the school vision.
 We want every child to believe that they can achieve success in all they do.
-In addition to this, we also award: house points, Dojos, Head Teacher Award and monthly BELIEVE award.
+In addition to this, we also award: Dojos (house points), Head Teacher Award and Monthly BELIEVE award.

 We ask children to read at least three times per week.
 Children are given a reading diary to record any reading that is done at home in front of an adult.
 We encourage reading at home and ask that you date and sign each entry.
-We will give 1 house point for reading 3 times per week and two extra housepoints for additional reading.
+We will give 1 house point for reading 3 times per week and up to two extra housepoints for additional reading.

 We ask you to avoid reading at home the books we study in class which are:-

 - “The Iron Man” by Ted Hughes

 - "Flotsam" by David Wiesner

 - "My Strong Mind" by Niels Van Hove

 - "The Story of Ruby Bridges" by Robert Coles